 This article may contain affiliate links for which we may receive a small commission if purchases are made.
 Thank you for your support.

-Set in an acre of 140 year-old gardens, Vacy Hall is a charming boutique hotel located in inner city Toowoomba.
+Vacy Hall is a charming boutique hotel located in inner city Toowoomba and one of the most stunning hotels that I have ever visited.

-Built in 1873, Vacy Hall is set in over an acre of beautiful gardens and offers guests a rare chance to experience a fine example of Toowoomba’s early history.
+Vacy Hall is set in over an acre of beautiful gardens offering guests a rare chance to experience a fine example of Toowoomba’s early history.

-Vacy Hall is listed by the the Queensland Heritage Council as a place of National Historical significance.
+The hotel and their gardens are listed by the Queensland Heritage Council as a place of National Historical significance.

 First built on site in 1873 but re-built after fire destroyed the building in 1898, this sprawling country guest house with wrap-around verandas and stunning gardens will take your breath away.
 It has a presence!